sdkcodes/reomatchmicro/README.md

 Note: You can also use the prepackage sqlite db by setting the `DB_CONNECTION` value to `sqlite`

+Run `php artisan migrate` to setup the database tables

+## Seeding data

+Run `php artisan db:seed` to get some seed data you can work with.

 ## Testing

 To run the app tests, run the command `php artisan test`